Cray-HPE/hms-simulation-environment/README.md

 ## Usage
 1. Create a Python virtual environment and install required dependencies:
-    > If running Python 3.10 on macOS, then issues may arise when installing the Cray CLI.
+    > If running Python 3.10 on macOS, then issues may arise when installing the Cray CLI. **This is not needed if running Python 3.11 on macOS.**
     >
     > To enable installing the Cray CLI under Python 3.10 on macOS the following workaround can be applied..
     > 1. Install Python 3.8